-4 injured after gravel truck overturns, vehicle catches fire; one lane of I-10 open near Lobdell Highway
+4 injured after gravel truck overturns, vehicle catches fire; I-10 reopens near Lobdell Highway

 Latest Weather Blog

-4 injured after gravel truck overturns, vehicle catches fire; one lane of I-10 open near Lobdell Highway
+4 injured after gravel truck overturns, vehicle catches fire; I-10 reopens near Lobdell Highway

 PORT ALLEN — Four people were brought to the hospital after a gravel truck overturned and another vehicle caught fire on I-10 in West Baton Rouge Parish on Wednesday morning.